Transportation

 Osaka Hankyu Railway (Kyoto Line)

-45 mins. from Kyoto Kawaramachi Sta. to Umeda Sta. by the Rapid Limited Express train (No extra charge for the limited express service)
+45 mins. from Kyoto Kawaramachi Sta. to Umeda Sta. by Rapid Limited Express train (No extra charge for limited express service)

 Kyoto Kawaramachi Station